Indispensable ASN.1 Engine

 validates that the ASN.1 primitive is indeed an ASN.1 NULL. returns null on error |

-Moreover, a generic tag assertion function is present on Asn1Element
+Moreover, a generic tag assertion function is present on Asn1Element, which throws an Asn1TagMisMatchException on error

 and returns the tag-asserted element on success: